Integrated Science Assessment (ISA) for Lead

 Since the 1980's, EPA and its federal partners have phased out lead in gasoline, reduced lead in drinking water and industrial air pollution, and banned or limited lead used in consumer products such as residential paint.
 As a result of these regulatory efforts, levels of lead in the air have decreased by 97% between 1980 and 2010.
 Blood Pb levels have also decreased dramatically among U.S. children and adults over the past thirty-five years; based on the 2009-2010 National Health and Nutrition Examination Survey, the median blood lead level for the U.S. population is 1.1 micrograms per deciliter (µg/dL).

 The Clean Air Act requires EPA to periodically review the science for six major air pollutants, including lead.
-EPA's National Center for Environmental Assessment develops Integrated Science Assessments (ISAs) that summarize the science related to the health and ecological effects caused by these pollutants.
-ISAs provide a comprehensive review of the policy-relevant scientific literature published since the last National Ambient Air Quality (NAAQS) review and are a critical part of the scientific basis for establishing the NAAQS.
+EPA's Center for Public Health and Environmental Assessment (formerly National Center for Environmental Assessment) develops Integrated Science Assessments (ISAs) that summarize the science related to the health and ecological effects caused by these pollutants.
+ISAs provide a comprehensive review of the policy-relevant scientific literature published since the last National Ambient Air Quality (NAAQS) review and in conjunction with other technical assessments, provide the policy-relevant scientific information necessary to conduct a review of the adequacy of the current NAAQS.
 EPA released the Integrated Science Assessment for Lead Final Report in June 2013.

 |Oct 2006||EPA released the document Air Quality Criteria for Lead (Final, 2006) (EPA/600/R-05/144).
 [Federal Register Sep 29, 2006]|